Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Christmastime is stressful enough with all the shopping and traveling; you don’t want to have to worry about whether or not your tree and dog will get along.
+Christmastime is stressful enough with all the shopping and traveling; you do not want to have to worry about whether or not your tree and dog will get along.
 Training your dog to stay away from the tree is the best option, but some other layers of protection can help keep your tree standing and your dog safe until they learn to be on their best behavior.

-Featured Image Credit to: by katya-guseva0, Pixabay
+Featured Image Credit: katya-guseva0, Pixabay

 Related Articles